Dr Simon Corcoran

-However, my principle area of interest is Roman legal history across both antiquity and the early Middle Ages, on which I have published widely in print and on-line, especially as part of work for the Volterra Roman law projects at University College London (1999-2015).
+However, my principal area of interest is Roman legal history across both antiquity and the early Middle Ages, on which I have published widely in print and on-line, especially as part of work for the Volterra Roman law projects at University College London (1999-2015).

 I have a particular interest in manuscripts and the transmission of ancient texts, and was trained in palaeography at both the University of Liverpool (1993/4) and King’s College London (2000/1).
 I was involved in the identification of parchment fragments of the otherwise lost Roman legal work, the Gregorian Code, in 2010, on which I am currently writing a book in collaboration with my project colleague, Benet Salway.

-I also have a strong interest in Greek and Latin epigraphy and currently serve on the steering committee of the British Epigraphy Society.
+I have a strong interest in Greek and Latin epigraphy and currently serve on the steering committee of the British Epigraphy Society.
 I am also on the council of the Society for the Promotion of Roman Studies, having previously served on the councils of both the Society for the Promotion of Hellenic Studies (2006-2009) and the British Institute at Ankara (2011-2015).

 1994: M.Ar.Ad.
 Archives Administration, University of Liverpool.